 Pine Nut Selection

-The high oil content makes pine nuts quickly turn rancid if not stored properly.
-If you are buying from a bulk provider, use your nose and avoid any nuts that smell rancid.
-Purchase from a source with a high product turnover to ensure optimum freshness.
-Packaged pine nuts can be found in both the nut section of the supermarket as well as the gourmet Italian aisle.
+With a high oil content, pine nuts quickly turn rancid if they're not stored properly.
+If you buy them from a bulk provider, use your nose and avoid any nuts that smell rancid.
+Purchase them from a source with a high product turnover to ensure optimum freshness.
+Packaged pine nuts can be found in both the nut section of the supermarket as well as the gourmet Italian foods aisle.
 You can assume the nuts are all of a similar quality, but you may find those in the gourmet aisle will be sold in smaller quantities and are more expensive.

 Pine Nut Storage